Lievven/Snappy-Mod/README.md

 - Switch between vanilla snapping and custom snapping using the 'Enable' button in this menu.
 - You can still turn off snapping altogether with the vanilla keybind ('S' by default).
 - With the mod and snapping enabled, all the tools should properly snap to the given grid.
+- Simply select a snapping resolution from the presets, or enable the advanced mode to set your own custom resolution or even an offset.

 ### FAQ.